rahul-verma/arjuna/docs/gui_abstraction/AppPageObjectModel.md

 1. A Base Page class will help us in placing resuable functionality across all classes inheriting from it.
 2. It inherits from Arjuna's `Page` class.
 3. As it is not supposed to instantiated directly, we make it an abstract class by using Python's `abc` module.
 4. `prepare` method is called by Arjuna as a part of loading the page.
 We place the `externalize` call here.
-It will automatically associate the object of a Page class with name `Xyz` with `Xyz.gns` file in the `namespace` directory.
+It will automatically associate the object of a Page class with name `Xyz` with `Xyz.yaml` file in the `namespace` directory.
 5. The `logout` method has the usual logic used earlier.
 One kye difference is that now it is a page transition method.
 It returns the `Home` page.
 Notice how, a `Page` can pass itself as an argument while instantiating another `Page` class.
 6. As the page transitions might refer to each other and can cause import conflicts, it is suggested that you add the import for the same, for example, `from .home import Home` only where it is needed within a method.